StudioRGL/Blender_Pipecleaner/README.md

 ## Limitations

-- only works when drawing from a perspective camera
+- Only works when drawing from a perspective camera.
+Workaround: use a perspective camera far away to approximate orthographic behaviour if you need it